andeh575/duvis/README.md

    to my normal task: finding things to archive or delete from large systems.

-The `duvis` visualization is produced quickly, is ASCII, and works acceptably well for its target use case.
+The standard `duvis` visualization is produced quickly, is ASCII, and works acceptably well for its target use case.

 ## Usage